+Under Federal leave, the City has the ability to require employees to substitute all vacation, floating holidays, or sick leave during the leave period.
 Under State leave, employees have the option of substituting benefits for their State leave period.
-Under Federal leave, the City has the ability to require employees to substitute all vacation, floating holidays, or sick leave during the leave period; if an employee receives disability benefits, the employee will not be required to substitute vacation, floating holidays, or sick leave for the period they receive benefits.
 When paid leave is substituted for unpaid leave, the paid leave will not be available to the employee later, nor will the employee be entitled to additional family and/or medical leave as a result of the substitution of paid leave.
-In addition, because the eligibility requirements for workers' compensation benefits require a medical condition that meets the eligibility requirements for family and medical leave, the time an employee is off due to an on-the-job injury will automatically be counted against their Federal FMLA entitlement.
+In addition, because the eligibility requirements for workers' compensation benefits require a medical condition that meets the eligibility requirements for family medical leave, the time an employee is off due to an on-the-job injury will automatically be counted against his or her Federal FMLA entitlement.
 In other words, FMLA and substituted paid leave or workers' compensation leave will run concurrently.